NitishGadangi/Privacy-Indicator-App/README.md

 3. You can Customise the Indicators color and position as per your choice from the Home.
 4. Also if required you can enable the Vibration Feedback option.
 5. Kudos 🤝, You are good to go.
+6. The Service keeps running in the background and automatically starts even you restart the mobile 😎.

 ## Screenshots
 |![Screenshot1](https://github.com/NitishGadangi/Privacy-Indicator-App/blob/master/screenshots/ss1.jpeg?raw=true)|![Screenshot2](https://github.com/NitishGadangi/Privacy-Indicator-App/blob/master/screenshots/ss2.jpeg?raw=true)|![Screenshot3](https://github.com/NitishGadangi/Privacy-Indicator-App/blob/master/screenshots/ss3.jpeg?raw=true)|